AlternativeFFFF/Alt-F4/submissions/satisfactorio/satisfactorio.md

 [[Image: build-gun.jpg]]

 Another major difference is related to progression.
 Instead of mass-producing science packs to feed into labs, Satisfactory has you bring a selection of parts to the HUB for submission.
 I made another assembling machine for this, but this one doesn't actually craft anything at all.
-It is there because it provided a tidy way of offering Milestone Selection, and accepting the various parts required for submission.
-Once the ingredients are in place, a shiny button appears for you to click and unlock the next Milestone.
+It is there because the recipe selection is a close enough approximation of Milestone selection, and when a recipe is selected then the building will accept the required "ingredients".
+Once the items are in place, a shiny button appears for you to click and unlock the next Milestone.

 [[Image: hub-selection.jpg]]